 When the diagnosis of acalculous cholecystitis is established, immediate intervention is indicated because of the high risk of rapid deterioration and gallbladder perforation.

-In patients with acalculous cholecystitis who are high-risk surgical candidates (ie, end-stage liver disease), endoscopic gallbladder stent placement has been reported as an effective palliative treatment.
+In patients with acalculous cholecystitis who are high-risk surgical candidates (ie, end-stage liver disease), Gu et al reported that endoscopic gallbladder stent placement as an effective palliative treatment.
 This involves placement of a double pigtail stent between the gallbladder and the duodenum during endoscopic retrograde cholangiopancreatography (ERCP).
 However, the definitive treatment of acalculous cholecystitis is cholecystectomy for patients who are able to tolerate surgery.

-The aforementioned study by Gu et al, however, indicated that in selected patients with acute acalculous cholecystitis (AAC), nonsurgical treatment (such as antibiotics or percutaneous cholecystostomy) may be an effective alternative to surgery.
-In the study, data from 69 patients with AAC was compared with those from 415 patients with acute calculous cholecystitis (ACC).
+In selected patients with acute acalculous cholecystitis (AAC), nonsurgical treatment (such as antibiotics or percutaneous cholecystostomy) may be an effective alternative to surgery.
+In the study by Gu et al, data from 69 patients with AAC was compared with those from 415 patients with acute calculous cholecystitis (ACC).
 The investigators found that among those patients who underwent nonsurgical therapy, the posttreatment recurrence rate was just 2.7% in the AAC group, compared with 23.2% in the ACC patients.

 Patients in the acute stage of acalculous cholecystitis should receive nothing by mouth.
 Hydration with intravenous fluids should be provided.